Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Results

 \subsection{Comparison with Supervised and Existing SSL Methods}

-Fig.~\ref{fig:compare_results} shows that all SSL methods achieve reconstruction quality comparable to supervised learning, while the incorporation of sampling stochasticity and flexible data utilization in \textit{UNITS-Base} and \textit{UNITS-Cross} yields further improvements, particularly in preserving image intensity and reducing residual errors.
-These findings highlight the advantage of the proposed enhancement strategies and demonstrate how UNITS enables systematic and reproducible comparisons.
+Fig.~\ref{fig:compare_results} shows that the evaluated SSL methods achieve reconstruction quality comparable to supervised learning, while \textit{UNITS-Base} and \textit{UNITS-Cross} yield further improvements, particularly in preserving image intensity and reducing residual errors.

 Both UNITS variants can effectively reconstruct undersampled inputs with high image quality comparable to supervised learning.
-Although unbiased estimates, i.e., loss residual of zero, can only be expected for application-matched or generalizable networks and/or large data quantities, in practice, we observed that training with a finite dataset of 95 cardiac Cine acquisitions already yields a behavior consistent with the theoretical expectation in Theorem~\ref{thm:equivalence}.
+This observation is consistent with the risk-based interpretation in Section~\ref{sec:risk_characterization}, where the self-supervised learning preserves the same pointwise Bayes-optimal target as the corresponding supervised learning under positive supervision weights.
+Although the analysis is formulated at the population level, the finite-data experiments already exhibit empirical behavior aligned with the theoretical interpretation.

 Moreover, \textit{UNITS-Base} and \textit{UNITS-Cross} even present lower residual errors than the supervised baseline in this representative case.
 We hypothesize that this difference arises from intrinsic biases in the reference images used for supervised training.
 Specifically, the “fully-sampled” cardiac Cine dataset used for training was acquired in clinical practice with parallel imaging ($2\times$ GRAPPA reconstruction~\cite{griswold2002generalized}).
 While these images provide sufficient diagnostic quality, they may contain inherent imperfections due to coil sensitivity estimation or interpolation errors.
 When such reconstructions are used as ground truth, the achievable performance of supervised learning is limited by these biases.
 In contrast, the self-supervised strategy embodied by UNITS learns directly from the acquired undersampled measurements, thereby avoiding interference from potentially biased reference data.